 The Merit Based Incentive Payment System (MIPS) was established under Medicare Access and CHIP Reauthorization Act (MACRA) of 2015.
 MIPS is designed to provide incentives for providers for certain quality measures, improvement activities, and the use of EMRs that meet certain standards.
-MIPS scoring is based on:
+MIPS scoring for physical therapists, occupational therapists and qualified speech therapists is based on:

 Read Jerry Henderson's blog for the updates from July 2018 about FLR and MIPS.

 MIPS is one of two tracks in the Quality Payment Program, which was developed to help improve Medicare by helping care givers focus on care quality making patients healthier.
 It repeals:

 Get up to speed on MIPS.
 Discover helpful guides, tools, articles and more in our MIPS Resource Center for PT and OT.

 CMS wants to increase the focus on quality and value-based care.
 MIPS is one of the programs designed to help achieve this.

 “MIPS” eligible clinicians like physical therapists, occupational therapists and speech-language pathologists who participate in Medicare Part B.